2002–03 NFL playoffs: AFC: Oakland Raiders 41, Tennessee Titans 24

 Tennessee took the second half kickoff and drove all the way to the Raiders 22-yard line before McNair was sacked for an 11-yard loss on third down by John Parrella.
 Because Nedney had been injured making a tackle in the second quarter, Titans coach Jeff Fisher decided to punt rather than attempt a long field goal.
 The next time they had the ball, Titans punter Craig Hentrich was tackled for a 6-yard loss by Johnson before he could kick the ball, giving Oakland a first down on the Tennessee 19.
 Janikowski then kicked another field goal to make the score 27–17.
 This time, the Titans managed to respond, driving 70 yards and scoring with McNair's 13-yard touchdown run to cut their deficit to 27–24.
-But the Raiders responded with a 66-yard drive, kept alive by a 14-yard pass interference penalty on defensive back Samari Rolle on a third down play in which Gannon threw an incompletion.
+But the Raiders responded with a 66-yard drive, kept alive by a 14-yard pass interference penalty on Samari Rolle on a third down play in which Gannon threw an incompletion.
 Garner also made a big impact with an 18-yard run, and eventually Gannon capped the drive off with a 2-yard touchdown run in the fourth quarter.
 Fullback Zack Crockett later finished a 69-yard drive with a 7-yard touchdown run to put the game away.

-As of 2023, this is the last AFC championship game which has not featured Tom Brady, Peyton Manning, Ben Roethlisberger or Patrick Mahomes as a starting quarterback.
+As of the 2024 season, this is the last AFC championship game which has not featured Tom Brady, Peyton Manning, Ben Roethlisberger or Patrick Mahomes as a starting quarterback.
 With the Raiders' approved relocation to Las Vegas for 2020, this would prove to be the last playoff game played at the Oakland–Alameda County Coliseum.
 In addition, this is, to date, the last Oakland Raiders' playoff victory, as they would not qualify for the playoffs again until 2016.

 This was the fourth postseason meeting between the Titans and Raiders.
 Oakland won all three previous meetings while the Titans were the Houston Oilers.